 St Mary’s Church

-St. Mary’s is an Anglican Church, part of the Church of England, and our style of worship is evangelical.
+St. Mary’s is an Anglican Church, part of the Church of England, and our style of worship is open evangelical/central.

 The Church, set in the former village of Green Street Green, was constructed in 1937 and seats approximately 200 people in the main body of the church.
 The church still has a rural setting, surrounded on two sides by farmers’ fields.
 St. Mary’s is situated on the eastern edge of the Parish.